joelproko/keyboard_layout_jopr/README.md

 # keyboard_layout_jopr
 This is my first attempt at a custom keyboard.
 It's inspired, among others, by https://github.com/itractus/KeyBored
+The firmware is located at https://github.com/joelproko/qmk_firmware/tree/jopr

 This is a layout of what the microcontroller will probably send for which key: